Trade Mark Services

 Successfully registering a trade mark requires care and attention to detail.
 It can be beneficial, for peace of mind above all else, to have a professional legal adviser support you through the process – especially given the importance of getting it right.

-A Briffa trade mark solicitor can:
+A Briffa trade mark lawyer can:

 • Undertake clearance searches for similar or identical marks